ferrocene/criticalup/docs/src/criticalup_toml.rst

 <https://releases.ferrocene.dev/ferrocene/files/rolling-2024-04-30/index.html>`_
 release.

-If ``${rustc-host}`` is present within a package name it is replaced with the full host triple of the build host.

-Each supported Ferrocene target lists requires packages in the on it's page under "Compilation Targets" in the Ferrocene User Manual of the release.
+Each supported Ferrocene target lists required packages in the on it's page under "Compilation Targets" in the Ferrocene User Manual of the release.
 For example, the `X86-64 Linux (glibc) target of the rolling release
 <https://docs.ferrocene.dev/rolling/user-manual/targets/x86_64-unknown-linux-gnu.html#archives-to-install>`_.